From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Abstract

 \section{Abstract}

-In recent years, mobile devices have gained increasingly development with stronger computation capability and larger storage.
-Some of the computation-intensive machine learning and deep learning tasks can now be run on mobile devices.
-To take advantage of the resources available on mobile devices and preserve users' privacy, the idea of mobile distributed machine learning is proposed.
-It uses local hardware resources and local data to solve machine learning sub-problems on mobile devices, and only uploads computation results instead of original data to contribute to the optimization of the global model.
-This architecture can not only relieve computation and storage burden on servers, but also protect the users' sensitive information.
-Another benefit is the bandwidth reduction, as various kinds of local data can now participate in the training process without being uploaded to the server.
-In this paper, we provide a comprehensive survey on recent studies of mobile distributed machine learning.
-We survey a number of widely-used mobile distributed machine learning methods.
-We also present an in-depth discussion on the challenges and future directions in this area.
-We believe that this survey can demonstrate a clear overview of mobile distributed machine learning and provide guidelines on applying mobile distributed machine learning to real applications.
+In recent years, mobile devices have gained increasing development with stronger computation capability and larger storage space.
+Some of the computation-intensive machine learning tasks can now be run on mobile devices.
+To exploit the resources available on mobile devices and preserve personal privacy, the concept of client-based machine learning has been proposed.
+It leverages the users' local hardware and local data to solve machine learning sub-problems on mobile devices and only uploads computation results rather than the original data for the optimization of the global model.
+Such an architecture can not only relieve computation and storage burdens on servers but also can protect the users' sensitive information.
+Another benefit is the bandwidth reduction because various kinds of local data can be involved in the training process without being uploaded.
+In this paper, we provided a literature review on the progressive development of machine learning from server-based to client-based.
+We revisited a number of widely-used server-based and client-based machine learning methods and applications.
+We also extensively discussed the challenges and future directions in this area.
+We believe that this survey will give a clear overview of client-based machine learning and provide guidelines on applying client-based machine learning to practice.